Elderly customer and employee who attempted to disarm gunman ID'd as victims in shooting at Oregon Safeway store

 Two other people suffered non-life threatening injuries in the shooting, police said.

-Following a search warrant, authorities said they found three Molotov cocktails and a sawed-off shotgun in Miller's car and additional ammunition in his apartment.
-Police are currently working with ATF to determine if the shooter's guns were acquired legally, they said.
+Following a search warrant, authorities said they found three Molotov cocktails and a sawed-off shotgun in Miller's car and additional ammunition in his apartment, in a complex behind the shopping center.
+Police are currently working with ATF to determine if the guns were acquired legally, they said.

 The incident unfolded shortly after 7 p.m. on Sunday, when Bend Police received a call about a gunman who came from a residential area behind the Forum Shopping Center and moved through the parking lot shooting rounds from an AR-15 style rifle.
 The shooter then entered the Safeway grocery store and shot Bennett inside the entrance and continued firing inside the store, fatally shooting Surrett in the produce aisle.